matthewlamdotjs/maps-gps-location-picker-search/README.md

 # Examples

-You can see a working example in example/index.html (requires you to provide your own API key).
+You can see a working example in this repo @ example/index.html (requires you to provide your own API key).